jiangjiawen/mmdeploy0.6_tensorrt8_cpp_windows/readme.md

 * cmakelist is copy from tensorrtx yolov5, https://github.com/wang-xinyu/tensorrtx
 * cmakelist should add NOMINMAX to avoid some mistakes on windows 10.
 * static and shared library.
+* cuh is copy from mmdeploy third party dir.